jolyssa/jolyssa-space/src/content/thoughts/building-this-site.md

 Everything is markdown files.
 No database.
 No CMS (kinda).
 Just me writing in my editor and pushing to Git.

 That portability matters to me.
 It has to have little to no friction in order for me to use it.
-I'll definitely tweak in the future so it truly is effortless, but the way I have it set up will do for now.
+I'll definitely tweak it in the future so it truly is effortless, but the way I have it set up will do for now.

 ## The Vulnerability